Bangkok – 5 Temples in One Day, A DIY Travel Guide

 The Grand Palace and Wat Phra Kaew

-The admission fee to the Grand Palace is 500 Baht and tickets are sold inside the compound.
-Don’t worry the admission fee to other temples won’t cost as much.
-When you’re at the vicinity be wary of scammers who might approach you and make all sorts of offers, just avoid them.
-If you encounter anyone who encourages you to visit a jewellry store, get away as quickly as you can.
+At the Grand Palace, buy your ticket inside the compound.
+The admission fee is 500 Baht.
+Fortunately, the admission fee to other temples is much cheaper.
+When you’re at the vicinity be wary of scammers who might approach you and make all sorts of offers.
+If you encounter anyone who encourages you to visit a jewelry store, get away as quickly as you can.

 Wat Phra Kaew inside the Grand Palace is one of the most beautiful architectural structures you might ever see.
-I could’ve spent the whole morning admiring it if not for my desire to see the other temples.
-According to wikipedia, Wat Phra Kaew is considered the most sacred temple in Thailand.
+It’s known to be the most sacred temple in Thailand.
 But, I do wonder how locals are able to worship there in peace with the mob of tourists that come everyday.
 Yes, the crowds can be overwhelming.

 The admission fee to Wat Pho is 100 Baht.
-The compound is huge, equivalent to that of an 8 hectare farm.
-Inside the compound you’d find colorful stupas of all sizes, impressive statues of deities, well manicured gardens and hundreds of Buddha statues from various eras.
+The compound is huge, equivalent to an 8-hectare farm.
+Inside the compound you’ll find colorful stupas of all sizes, impressive statues, well manicured gardens, and hundreds of Buddha statues from various eras.

 Once you’re done at Wat Pho, you can walk to Tha Tien Pier and get across the river to Wat Arun by ferry.
 The fare only costs 4 Baht.
 Wat Arun, known as the “Temple of Dawn, ” was built in the middle of the 17th century.
 It’s famous for its towering spires which visitors are allowed to climb.
 You can relax by the riverside and freely walk around the beautiful compound, but if you’d like to enter the gated temple, there’s a minimal admission fee of 50 Baht.
 The temple is open until 6:00 pm.